Blocked Time Percentage

 Blocked Time Percentage calculates the proportion of an issue's total cycle time spent in a blocked or impeded state in Jira.
 It quantifies how much delivery time is consumed by waiting rather than active work.

-Why blocked time percentage matters for Jira users
+Why Blocked Time Percentage matters for Jira users

 Blocked time is pure waste in the delivery process.
 Every hour an issue sits blocked extends its cycle time without adding value.
 High blocked time percentages reveal systemic impediments such as approval bottlenecks, cross-team dependencies, or environment availability issues.